 My name is Natasha Wilkins.
 I have a first class honours degree in Geography and Physical Geography from Oxford Brookes University, graduating in 2010, and qualified as a Primary School teacher from Canterbury Christ Church University this past summer.
-Goudhurst and Kilndown was my base school for my PGCE and I am incredibly excited to begin my teaching journey at such a wonderful school with outstanding teachers and children.
+Goudhurst and Kilndown was my base school for my PGCE and I am incredibly excited to continue my teaching journey at such a wonderful school with outstanding teachers and children.

 Prior to starting my teacher training I had a career in retail, working as the Assistant Section Manager of Customer Service and Operations at Waitrose.
 I have also travelled extensively and completed two internships at a law firm in New York City.